The feature is only available to users with Account Admin privileges.

 3. Open the SqlDBM "Integrations" page in a different browser tab.

-5. Enter your password in the "Personal Access Token" field.
+5. Enter your token in the "Personal Access Token" field.

-7. Open BitBucket again and create a repository.
+6. Open GitHub again and create and initialize a repository

 Notice, you can add links only to those repositories that are related to the organization under the specified Personal Acess Token.

-Project users will now see a "Push to Bitbucket" button on the Forward engineering page.
+Project users will now see a "Push to GitHub" button on the Forward engineering page.
 It will become active after generating DDL through Create or Alter scripts.

 The same behavior in the DataOps page (alter script popup).